barsoom/pipeline/README.md

     # was never reported.
 You can change this time like this:
     # heroku config:set BUILD_TIMEOUT_IN_MINUTES=120

+You can limit the amount of revisions, to keep the database size manageable:

+    # heroku config:set REVISIONS_TO_KEEP=1000

+`REVISIONS_TO_KEEP` defaults to 500.

 ## Running the tests

 You need postgres installed.